Fighting for justice

 Thirteen years after his death, in 2006, no progress had been made into Stephen’s case as Doreen and Neville continued their struggle for justice – until DCI Clive Driscoll put together a fresh investigation that used new forensic techniques to finally secure murder convictions against two members of the gang who attacked Stephen.

 The events surrounding the attack and its aftermath were dramatically reconstructed by director Paul Greengrass (The Bourne Supremacy, Captain Phillips) in his Bafta-winning 1999 film The Murder of Stephen Lawrence.
-Now a new three-part miniseries picks up the Lawrences’ battle and follows DCI Driscoll as he cracks the case with some “common sense coppering.”
+Now Stephen, a new three-part miniseries, picks up the Lawrences’ battle and follows DCI Driscoll as he cracks the case with some “common sense coppering.”

 Sharlene Whyte (Small Axe) stars as Doreen Lawrence, while Hugh Quarshie (Holby City) reprises his role as Neville from the 1999 film.
 Steve Coogan (Stan & Ollie) plays Driscoll.
 The first episode, which debuts on ITV on Monday, sees the police officer uncover Stephen’s cold-case files and, shocked by historical failures and omissions, takes on the case and tasks a team of forensic scientists to conduct a fresh examination of the evidence.
 When he gets a breakthrough, he informs Doreen and Neville of his progress.